norael-zein/bioinf/README.md

-# Welcome to out bioinformatics project!
+# Welcome to our bioinformatics project!
 ***

 We are the bioinfare &emsp; &emsp;\\\ &nbsp;// <br />